CPR & AED Awareness Week

 Every second counts in cardiac arrest.

-Learn Hands-Only CPR - #CPRsaveslives
+Hands-Only Mashup - #CPRsaveslives

 Learn the two simple steps of Hands-Only CPR if you witness a teen or adult suddenly collapse: Call 9-1-1 and Push Hard and Fast in the Center of the Chest until Help Arrives.
 Please share our video of this family dinner scene turned disco party as they dance to Street Corner Symphony’s a cappella version of “Stayin’ Alive”, which has the same beats per minute as the ideal rate of chest compressions during CPR.
 Please like and share this important lifesaving video with your family and friends.